Pillsbury Winthrop Shaw Pittman: History

-Predecessor firm Pillsbury, Madison & Sutro opened in San Francisco in 1874, making Pillsbury the oldest "powerhouse" law firm in California.
+Predecessor firm Pillsbury, Madison & Sutro opened in San Francisco in 1874, making Pillsbury the second oldest "powerhouse" law firm in California, after Orrick, Herrington & Sutcliffe.
 In 1900, Pillsbury incorporated Standard Oil of California—the company would later become Chevron, which has remained one of the firm's longstanding clients.
 Pillsbury managed Chevron's then-record $13.2 billion cash merger with Gulf Oil in 1984, its 2001 merger with Texaco and its 2005 acquisition of Unocal Corp.

 Pillsbury is the result of several law firm mergers.
-In 1990, Pillsbury, Madison & Sutro merged with Los Angeles-based Lillick & McHose, and then in 1996 with Washington, D.C.-based Cushman Darby & Cushman.
+In 1990, Pillsbury, Madison & Sutro merged with Los Angeles–based Lillick & McHose, and then in 1996 with Washington, D.C.–based Cushman Darby & Cushman.
 In 2001, the firm merged with Winthrop, Stimson, Putnam & Roberts of New York City (Winthrop Stimson's predecessor was founded in 1868 by future Secretary of State and Nobel Peace laureate Elihu Root; another past partner was statesman Henry L. Stimson).
 The firm changed its name to Pillsbury Winthrop.

-In 2005 Pillsbury Winthrop merged with Shaw Pittman (formerly Shaw, Pittman, Potts & Trowbridge), a 300-lawyer Washington, D.C.-based firm working in global sourcing, energy, real estate, technology and communications.
+In 2005 Pillsbury Winthrop merged with Shaw Pittman (formerly Shaw, Pittman, Potts & Trowbridge), a 300-lawyer Washington, D.C.–based firm working in global sourcing, energy, real estate, technology and communications.

 Pillsbury was involved in the drafting of the 1952 Patent Act, which serves as the basis for patent law today, and launched the first nuclear energy law practice in the U.S. in 1966.
 In 1968, the firm handled the formation of Intel Corporation, and in 1970, it served as counsel on the first public offering by a member of the New York Stock Exchange.
 In 1980, Pillsbury advised on the then-largest foreign acquisition of a U.S. bank, and in 1994, the firm registered the first trademark for a dotcom.

-In 2012, the firm entered into merger discussions with Washington, D.C.-based Dickstein Shapiro, but those talks ended by early 2013.
+In 2012, the firm entered into merger discussions with Washington, D.C.–based Dickstein Shapiro, but those talks ended by early 2013.